-- Equity and quasi-equity programs for the issuance of stock options, restricted stock, restricted stock units, and stock appreciation rights;
+- Designing equity and quasi-equity programs for the issuance of stock options, restricted stock, restricted stock units and stock appreciation rights

-- Cash-based incentive compensation arrangements, including programs designed to satisfy the performance-based compensation requirements of Section 162(m) of the Internal Revenue Code;
+- Helping clients implement cash-based incentive compensation arrangements, including programs designed to satisfy the performance-based compensation requirements of Section 162(m) of the Internal Revenue Code

-- SERPs (i.e., supplemental executive retirement plans) and deferred compensation arrangements, particularly those subject to the rules under Section 409A of the Internal Revenue Code;
+- Establishing SERPs (i.e., supplemental executive retirement plans) and deferred compensation arrangements, particularly those subject to the rules under Section 409A of the Internal Revenue Code

-- Executive and deferred compensation arrangements of tax-exempt organizations, subject to the complex rules of Section 457 of the Internal Revenue Code;
+- Developing executive and deferred compensation arrangements for tax-exempt organizations, subject to the complex rules of Section 457 of the Internal Revenue Code

-- Executive severance and change in control plans, including those subject to the so-called “golden parachute” rules of Section 280G of the Internal Revenue Code; and
+- Designing executive severance and change in control plans, including those subject to the so-called “golden parachute” rules of Section 280G of the Internal Revenue Code

-- Employee stock ownership plans (ESOPs), including both private company ESOPs and 401(k) investment funds that are intended to qualify for ESOP tax benefits.
+- Setting up employee stock ownership plans (ESOPs), including both private company ESOPs and 401(k) investment funds that are intended to qualify for ESOP tax benefits